 Nevertheless I trust that some you might feel the wish to visit those shore to look for what I found there, being confident that they will enjoy the pleasantness of the stay, the comfort of the bathing establishment and the courtesy of the locals

-In 1936 Grado was finally connected to the mainland by means of a swing bridge (Ponte Littorio, now Matteotti) which ended its isolation.
+In 1936 Grado was finally connected to the mainland by means of a swing bridge (at that time Ponte Littorio, now Ponte Matteotti) which ended its isolation.